 Click here or on the image below.
 I’ll send your free stair painting printable guide immediately ⤵️

-We reused the old nosing piece to finish the edge of the landing.
-We had to raise it up 3/4″ with plywood to match the height of the new oak flooring.
-Once the oak flooring was installed, get out that palm sander and sand this floor until it is nice and smooooooth.
+We were able to use the old nosing piece to finish the edge of the landing, but we had to raise it up 3/4″ with plywood to match the height of the new oak flooring.
+Once the oak flooring was installed, we used the palm sander to sand the floor until it was nice and smooooooth.

 Here’s what it looks like installed…